infumap/infumap/tools/gpu/README.md

 - each child service uses its own `run.sh` for setup and local supervision
 - the gateway uses its own `run.sh`
 - the top-level launcher monitors all child launchers and restarts a service if its launcher exits
-- requests are not serialized globally across all endpoints
+- requests sent through the gateway are serialized by a global GPU lock so only one forwarded endpoint request runs at a time; direct calls to the child service ports bypass the gateway lock

 Optional environment variables: